kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 * "Foreground Layer" - applies the procedure to layer placed before the current layer (i.e. the foreground), usually created via the "Insert foreground layers" procedure.
 Careful, if there is no such layer, the export will fail.

-### More options

-When editing a procedure or a constraint, you may expand `More options` for further customization.
-Options under `More options` are described below.

-**Enable for previews**

-If checked, the procedure is applied to previews.
-You may want to uncheck this if a procedure is very slow or e.g. manipulates the file system (reads or saves files).

 Selecting Layers to Export with Constraints
 -------------------------------------------